agrc/porter/.github/ISSUE_TEMPLATE/6-deprecate-sgid-dataset.md

 ### Are there service dependencies

 - [ ] Are clients querying this data with the WebAPI?
 [This dashboard](https://lookerstudio.google.com/reporting/fbfcf1d5-e9c2-4b8a-94ae-9529d5d0bbef/page/p_7k74ao7wjd) may be helpful.
-- [ ] Notify Don Jackson (don.jackson1 at motorolasolutions.com) if the data is in the Next-Generation 911 Motorola Aware Map? (@gregbunce on `2024/00/00`)
+- [ ] Notify Don Jackson (don.jackson1 at motorolasolutions.com) if the data is in the Next-Generation 911 Motorola Aware Map? (@mhchou on `2024/00/00`)
 - [ ] Does any other application depend on this data?

 ### Notification